Guyra Snowfalls

 A cold front with associated upper level cold air

-moved through the Northern Tablelands bringing snow to areas around Walcha and to the Guyra-Black
+moved through the Northern Tablelands bringing snow to areas around Walcha and

-Mountain-Ben Lomond area.
-In Guyra snow showers
+to the Guyra-Black Mountain-Ben Lomond area.
+In Guyra snow showers commenced at

-snow showers occurred through the night and morning of the 21st.
-At 6am snow
+occurred through the night and morning of the 21st.
+At 6am snow was about 4 cms

-was about 4 cms deep on the ground but gradually
+deep on the ground but gradually melted later in the morning.
+Very light snow

-melted later in the morning.
-Very light snow continued until around 12 noon.
+continued until around 12 noon.

 A severe cold front passed through